Q: How quickly do floats ship? How does shipping work?

 Q: How is payment accepted?

 A: For domestic orders totaling up to $7000, we are able to accept payment via credit card, check, or electronic bank transfer.
-Payment for orders totaling over $7000 must be in the form of a bank-to-bank wire transfer, ACH payment, company check, or certified bank check.
-We do not accept foreign checks, credit cards from outside North America, or personal checks for orders totaling over $7000.
+Payment for orders totaling over $7000 must be in the form of an electronic bank transfer, company check, or certified bank check.
+We do not accept foreign checks, credit cards from outside North America, or physical personal checks for orders totaling over $7000.
 Payment is due at the time the order is placed, and no order will be placed into our production queue before payment is received.
 "Net" payment terms are not offered by Silver Lake Fabrication LLC.
 This is a steadfast company policy.
 All prices shown are in USD and are subject to change without prior public notice.

 Q: How do returns and cancellations work?